Battles of Fort Budapest

-The Battles of Fort Budapest (מעוז בודפשט) refer to two attempts by the Egyptian Army to capture Fort Budapest, part of the Bar Lev Line during the Yom Kippur War.
+The Battles of Fort Budapest (מעוז בודפשט) refer to two attempts by the Egyptian Army to capture Fort Budapest, part of Israel's Bar Lev Line, during the Yom Kippur War.
 The first attempt took place at noon on October 6, 1973, with the start of Operation Badr, but failed due to Israeli Air Force intervention.
 The second attempt took place on October 15, at the onset of Operation Stouthearted Men, the Israeli military operation to cross the Suez Canal.
 Despite significant setbacks caused by poor sea conditions, the second attack was on the verge of success when the Israeli Air Force once again intervened, and this, coupled with Israeli reinforcements, repelled the Egyptian attack.

 Background

-Fort Budapest was the northernmost fort of the Israeli Bar Lev Line.
+Fort Budapest was the northernmost fort of the Bar Lev Line, an elaborate chain of fortifications built by the Israeli army along the eastern bank of the Suez Canal.
 Unlike all other Bar Lev Line fortifications, Budapest was not located on or immediately east of the Suez Canal.
 Rather, it was located on the Mediterranean Sea, 16.5 km south-east of Port Fouad.
 Fort Budapest was the strongest of all the Bar Lev positions due to its strategic location; the fort had control over the coastal road connecting Port Fouad to el-Arish to the east.
 The fort had exceptional engineering preparations and a considerable amount of weaponry.
 The fort incorporated nine bunkers, and was surrounded by barbed wire and minefields to a depth of 600 m.
 On October 6, the fort was garrisoned by an infantry company and two tank platoons, under the command of Captain Motti Ashkenazi.

 The Budapest garrison also had the advantage of terrain.
 Located on a narrow strip of land bounded to the north by the Mediterranean, and to the south by salt marshes, the main route of approach for an attacker was by land over the strip, which spanned 170 m at its widest.
 Alternatively, the fort could be attacked via the salt marshes, or by a naval landing.
 However the marshes could only be traversed on foot and then only very slowly, while a naval landing was subject to sea conditions.